siavcom/web-ones-technology/README.md

   - Prettier Eslint
   - Vue Official

+-

+## How to use this framework
+To use this framework, you have first to install the SQL-server data base and the back-end framework.

+Installing the SQL-server data base
 - Download the back-end framework from https://github.com/siavcom/VFP-NODE and extract it in a folder.
+- Install the SQL-server data base (MSSQL or Postgres).
+- Look in a web-ones DataBase Postgres ( soon ) or web-ones DataBase MSSQL directory a backup file of the database and extract it
+- Restore the backup file in the SQL-server data base This create a database called web-ones.

+Installing the back-end framework
+- Change the db.config.js file ( in web-ones folder) and use your SQL Server connection parameters.
+- Open a terminal in the back-end folder and run node server_socket.js

+if you want to use the back-end framework with own name company

 - Make a company folder in the back-end folder/app/empresas/`<`your company name`>`
-- Copy a example folder company in the company folder
+- Copy a web-ones folder content in the company folder name
-- Rename the example folder to your company name
 - Change the db.config.js file and use your SQL Server connection parameters

-- Open a terminal in the back-end folder and run node server_socket.js
+- Open a terminal in the back-end folder run npm install

-## How to use this framework
+This procedure install all libreries needed for this project

+Install the front-end framework

 - Download this framework from https://github.com/siavcom/web-ones-technology and extract it in a folder and chage in.

-- Open a terminal in the framework folder use this command : run npm install
+- Open a terminal in the back-end folder run npm install

-This procedure install all libreries needed for this proyect
+This procedure install all libreries needed for this project

 -In the project directory, you will find a zip file called web-ones.
 This file should be in a directory called systems that you need to create at the root of your disk where you have your project